 - Why Visual Studio Code?

-- I personally wanted to use the tool on my own ARM single-board computers for teaching purposes, and on my Chromebook, so this is really a case of "scratch your own itch" software.
+- I personally wanted to use the tool on my own ARM single-board computers for teaching purposes, and on my Chromebook for daily use, so this is really a case of "scratch your own itch" software.

 - This is really cool.
 Can I help with this?